darsh-0511/awesome-compose/README.md

 ### Quickstart guides

-In addition to all the ready to run Compose samples listed above the folder [official-documentation-samples](official-documentation-samples/README.md) contains quickstart guides.
+In addition to all the ready to run Compose samples listed above the folder [official-documentation-samples](official-documentation-samples/README.md) it also contains quickstart guides.
 Each of these step by step guides explain which files need to be created to build and run a Docker Compose application.

 <!--lint disable awesome-toc-->
 ## Contribute